cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 #### Highly configurable and Highly Available

-Keycloak can be configured to provide High Availability.
-Both in a local cluster or in multi cluster / multi site scenario and with Load Balancer integration.
-There is whole dedicated section of the [documentation covering this](https://www.keycloak.org/docs/latest/server_installation/#_clustering)
+Keycloak can be configured to provide High Availability in a local cluster or in multi cluster / multi site scenario and with Load Balancer integration.
+The [server installation doc covers this in a section for clustering](https://www.keycloak.org/docs/latest/server_installation/#_clustering)

 In order to prioritize significant performance gain OOTB in Keycloak, clustering is configured in a way to not propagate user sessions between nodes by default.
-In the event of node failure such that the authentication session is lost, the user is required to re-authenticate and establish a new session.
-This is configurable though and sessions can be replicated between cluster nodes making node failure transparent and not impacting users.
+In the event of node failure, such that the authentication session is lost, the user is required to re-authenticate and establish a new session.
+This is configurable and sessions can be replicated between cluster nodes making node failure transparent and not impacting users.

-Keycloak provides Multi Cluster configuration relying on separate Database synchronization and Cache synchronization solution (to solve the split-brain problem between clusters).
+Keycloak provides Multi-Cluster configuration which relies on separate Database synchronization and Cache synchronization solutions to solve the split-brain problem between clusters.